centria/console/docs/part0.md

 **You shouldn't try to run **sudo** commands on the department's computers**, such as the ones found in the computer labs or when connected via SSH.
 This will be logged as malicious behaviour.

-<div class="warning"> Don't for example copy a command from the internet which starts with the word "sudo" if you don't know what it does.
-Otherwise you are giving full privileges to an unknown program in your system.</div>
+ Don't for example copy a command from the internet which starts with the word "sudo" if you don't know what it does.
+Otherwise you are giving full privileges to an unknown program in your system.

 <h2>Installing</h2>